sccn/labstreaminglayer/docs/info/faqs.rst

 Because the result of :cpp:func:`~lsl::stream_inlet::pull_sample()` is the next sample in the order provided by the sender, you first need to pull out all samples that have been buffered up in the inlet.
-You can do this by calling :cpp:func:`~lsl::stream_inlet::pull_sample()` with a timeout of ``0.0`` -- once it returns zero, there are no more samples.
+You can do this by repeatedly calling :cpp:func:`~lsl::stream_inlet::pull_sample()` with a timeout of ``0.0`` -- once it returns zero, there are no more samples.